BoltLabs/boltvault/README.md

 The application is broken into a few separate pieces:

-- [BananoVault](https://github.com/bananocoin/bananovault) - The main wallet application (UI + Seed Generation/Block Signing/Etc).
+- [BoltVault](https://github.com/boltlabs/boltvault) - The main wallet application (UI + Seed Generation/Block Signing/Etc).
-- [BananoVault-Server](https://github.com/bananocoin/bananovault-server) - Serves the Wallet UI and brokers public communication between the wallet and the Banano Node.
+- [BoltVault-Server](https://github.com/boltlabs/boltvault-server) - Serves the Wallet UI and brokers public communication between the wallet and the bolt Node.
-- [BananoVault-WS](https://github.com/bananocoin/bananovault-ws) - Websocket server that receives new blocks from the Banano node and sends them in real time to the wallet ui.
+- [BoltVault-WS](https://github.com/boltlabs/boltvault-ws) - Websocket server that receives new blocks from the Bolt node and sends them in real time to the wallet UI.

 # Development Prerequisites